Climate and Average Weather Year Round in Saranac Lake New York, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 4 to August 23, with an average daily incident shortwave energy per square meter above 5.6 kWh.
-The brightest day of the year is June 30, with an average of 6.7 kWh.
+The brightest month of the year in Saranac Lake is June, with an average of 6.5 kWh.

 The darker period of the year lasts for 3.5 months, from October 30 to February 13, with an average daily incident shortwave energy per square meter below 2.3 kWh.
-The darkest day of the year is December 24, with an average of 1.2 kWh.
+The darkest month of the year in Saranac Lake is December, with an average of 1.3 kWh.

 The topography within 2 miles of Saranac Lake contains very significant variations in elevation, with a maximum elevation change of 906 feet and an average elevation above sea level of 1,646 feet.
 Within 10 miles contains very significant variations in elevation (2,379 feet).
 Within 50 miles contains large variations in elevation (5,207 feet).

 The area within 2 miles of Saranac Lake is covered by trees (66%), artificial surfaces (15%), and water (11%), within 10 miles by trees (78%) and water (10%), and within 50 miles by trees (78%).

 This report illustrates the typical weather in Saranac Lake, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 5 weather stations near enough to contribute to our estimation of the temperature and dew point in Saranac Lake.